pravega/pravega-client-rust/bindings/Readme.md

 ## Usage

-You can install it using pip.
+The client library can be installed using pip.
 ```shell
 pip install pravega
 ```